EoghannIrving/playlist-pilot/README.md

 - Last.fm API key
 - Model (e.g., `gpt-4o-mini`)

-These are saved in `settings.json`.
+These are saved in `settings.json` (defaults to `/app/settings.json`).
+Set the `SETTINGS_FILE` environment variable or pass `--settings-file` when starting the app to use a different path.

 ## 🧪 API Endpoints